-I have a coastal theme in my house, so I choose blues and whites.
-You only need a little bit of paint, so I just use artist paint.
+I have a coastal theme in my house, so I chose blues and whites.
+You only need a little bit of paint, so I just used artist’s paint.

 This is the fun part.
 Using an artist’s brush dip one corner of the brush into a paint color and then dip the other side of the brush into a different color paint.
 I like using white, so you use the contrast.
 Then starting at the bottom, drag the brush to the top and wiggle it slightly as you’re moving the bush.
 There is no rule or exact way to do this, just let your creative juices flow.
 Get creative and have fun.Once the paint dries add a clear coat to help protect your beautiful work.

 Wasn’t that fun!
 Everything someone comes to my house they ask me where I bought my chairs.
 When I tell them I painted them myself, their next question is, will I paint theirs?
 This little project could turn into a little business for you.

 Hope you enjoyed this and got some inspiration to paint your furniture.

 If you do, send me a picture I’d love to see it.